 If you spend a lot of time in the water or have had several mishaps with getting your device wet in the past, you might want to consider waterproof hearing aids.
 They allow you to get in the pool or participate in water sports without having to remove them before you get in.

-For more information or to make an appointment with one of our experts, call Southwestern Hearing Center today.
+For more information or to make an appointment with one of our experts, call Southwestern Hearing & Balance today.